inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 Any further issues then feel free to create a thread on the <a href="http://wordpress.org/tags/wp-survey-and-quiz-tool?forum_id=10">forum</a>.

 == ChangeLog ==

+= 2.6 =

+* Optimised the upgrade checking so the database isn't being written to on every page load
+* Fixed an issue with the version comparing
+* Fixed issue viewing total results on a survey when there are no results

 = 2.5.9 =